danielNg25/uniswapv3-lp-manager/README.md

 Decision explaination: _The requirements seem a bit unclear and confused for me, so I try to solve the problem based on my understand.
 I'll explain what I thought for each requirement and how I deal with them below._

-**Since 2 days is a bit too short for me for both coding and testing, the security and gas optimization factor in these contracts are ignored**
+Note #1: **Since 2 days is a bit too short for me for both coding and testing, the security and gas optimization factor in these contracts are ignored**

 ## First requirement